deja-vu-platform/deja-vu/README.md

 you can find on Facebook, or the "rating" functionality on Amazon).
-Concepts include all the necessary parts to achieve the required functionality&mdash;from the front-end GUI to the back-end data storage&mdash;and export a collection of "actions"&mdash;composable GUI elements.
+Concepts include all the necessary parts to achieve the required functionality&mdash;from the front-end GUI to the back-end data storage&mdash;and export a collection of "components"&mdash;composable GUI elements.

 Building apps with Déjà Vu boils down to tuning the concepts you need via configuration variables (using JSON) and linking actions to create pages (using